 Singularities are always mathematical idealisations of natural phenomena: they are not present in reality but foreshadow an important transition or change of regime.
 In the present context, they must be interpreted as a kind of ‘critical point’ signaling a fundamental and abrupt change of regime similar to what occurs in phase transitions.

 What might be that factor once neglected that no longer can be?
 One candidate is a certain unrealism in calculus-based economic models.
 Calculus is great for predicting the path of comets, along which the sun’s pull really does change in each picosecond.
-All the models we’ve looked at here treat innovation analogously, as something that happens in infinitely many steps, each of infinitely small size, each diffused around the globe at infinite speed.
+All the the simulations I’ve graphed here treat innovation analogously, as something that happens in infinitely many steps, each of infinitely small size, each diffused around the globe at infinite speed.
 But real innovations take time to adopt, and time lags forestall infinities.
 If you keep hand-cranking the model on my white board, you won’t get to infinity by Christmas.
 You will just get really big numbers.
 That is because the simulation will take a finite number of chunky steps, not an infinite number of infinitely small steps.

 In the simulation, the stock of resources is taken as initially plentiful, so it too starts at 1 rather than a lower value.
-The slow, solar-powered increase in this economic input (in green) hastens the explosion by about 1000 years.
+The slow, solar-powered increase in this economic input (in green) hastens the economic explosion by a thousand years.
 But because the growing economy depletes natural resources more rapidly, the take-off initiates a plunge in natural resources, which brings GWP down with it.
 In a flash, explosion turns into implosion.

 The scenario is, one hopes, unrealistic.
 Its realism will depend on whether the human enterprise ultimately undermines itself by depleting a natural endowment such as safe water supplies or the greenhouse gas absorptive capacity of the atmosphere; or whether we skirt such limits by, for example, switching to climate-safe energy sources and using them to clean the water and store the carbon.